jimevins/glabels-qt-tmp/docs/SUBSTITUTION-FIELD-SPEC.md

 `s`       | string value.

 ### Default-Value-Modifier (`=`)
-The default value modifier is used to set a default value for the field if its value is undefined.
+The default value modifier is used to set a default value for the field if its value is undefined or empty.
 Its syntax is

 ```ebnf
 default-value-modifier = "=" value ;